What is fentanyl?

 Highly Addictive: It creates a fast, intense high, leading to dependence.

 Counterfeit Pills Are Everywhere: Many people think they’re taking a real prescription pill, but it’s actually fentanyl.
-These fake pills can be purchased as easily as sending a message on Snapchat or other social media apps.
+These fake pills can be purchased as easily as sending a message on Snapchat or other social media apps and include conterfiet Percocet and other pain pills, Xanax, Adderall and MDMA.

 How to Stay Safe